EU-JAPAN DIGITAL WEEK 2025

 Presentations / report from ongoing collaboration activities

-- Presentation from 6G IA – Dr Colin Willcock, chairman of the 6G Smart Networks and Services Industry Association Governing Board
+Dr Colin Willcock, Chairman of the 6G Smart Networks and Services Industry Association Governing Board - Presentation from SNS JU 6G MIRAI (from the EU-JP call)

-- Japanese projects ASPIRE and HARMONY
+Ericsson Research Japan - Japanese projects ASPIRE and HARMONY

-- SNS JU 6G ARROW (from the EU-ROK call) – professor Emilio Calvanese–Strinati (CEA-LETI, France)
+- SNS JU 6G ARROW (from the EU-ROK call)

-- Survey of the Japan-German collaboration projects, Dr Kentaro Ishizu, NICT
+Professor Emilio Calvanese–Strinati, CEA-LETI, France - Survey of the Japan-German collaboration projects

-- Some highlights from Japan-German collaboration projects
+Dr Kentaro Ishizu, NICT - Some highlights from Japan-German collaboration projects

 Contributions from industry, challenges for 6G as perceived by industry, also presenting opportunities for joint investigation and solution

-- Collaboration opportunities regarding non-terrestrial networks between Japan and Europe – ESA
+- Collaboration opportunities regarding non-terrestrial networks between Japan and Europe

-- Developing a Holistic Sustainability Framework for Future Communication Systems – SUSTAIN-6G, the European sustainability lighthouse project – Dr Alessandro Bassi, Eurescom GmbH
+Professor Alessandro Vanelli-Coralli, ALMA MATER STUDIORUM, Università di Bologna - Developing a Holistic Sustainability Framework for Future Communication Systems – SUSTAIN-6G, the European sustainability lighthouse project

-- 6G standardisation challenges from a Japanese perspective
+Dr Alessandro Bassi, Eurescom GmbH - 6G standardisation challenges from a Japanese perspective

-- Core network and architecture issues and challenges (Dr. Ing.
-Marius Corici, Fraunhofer FOKUS)
+- Core network and architecture issues and challenges

-- European industry views regarding 6G challenges
+Dr. Ing.
+Marius Corici, Fraunhofer FOKUS - European industry views regarding 6G challenges

 - Japanese industry presentations, both from technology and solution providers, but also from industries using and relying on 6G